-Welcome families, twirl cotton candy, and show your Panther pride at the Parent Association Spirit Tent on Upper School Registration days and Family Weekend.
+Welcome families and show your Panther pride at the Parent Association Spirit Tent during the Upper School’s Opening Days, Middle School Meet Your Advisor Day and Family Weekend.

-Design a life-sized Monopoly board for Middle School Game Night, help festoon the Great Hall with snowflakes at the Holiday Decorating Party, or share smiles and stories with visiting grandparents at the Middle School’s annual Grandparents and Special Friends Day.
+Design a life-sized Monopoly board for Middle School Game Night, or share smiles and stories with visiting grandparents at the Middle School’s annual Grandparents and Special Friends Day.

 Bring muffins, brew coffee, and share smiles with grateful faculty and staff at the Parent Association’s annual Faculty-Staff Appreciation Day breakfast buffet, held every spring.